Aluminum Can vs. Plastic Bottle: Which is Better for Environment?

 Aluminum Cans vs. Plastic Bottles for the Environment

-When comparing aluminum cans and plastic bottles, both materials have distinct environmental pros and cons.
-Here are the details:
+When comparing aluminum cans and plastic bottles they both offer distinct environmental benefits and pros and cons.
+These are the key points to remember:

 Related Products